nishanmudalige/nishanmudalige.github.io/Readme.txt

-New template for personalized website.

-This is a customized version of the Moderna template created by BootstrapMade.com
+This is a customized version of the Moderna template created by BootstrapMade.com .

-Moderna template Available at: https://bootstrapmade.com/free-bootstrap-template-corporate-moderna/
+Moderna template Available at: https://bootstrapmade.com/free-bootstrap-template-corporate-moderna/ .